All About the cooperation workplace

 What possible resources you have to help them succeed?

-Telling them how do the thing is not enough.
-You also need to think about what resources are available which they can use for successful completion of the project/task at hand.
+Telling them how to do the thing is not enough.
+You also need to think about what resources are available which they can use for the successful completion of the project/task at hand.